farrukh-taqveem/coding-solutions/README.md

 # coding-solutions
-Contains the My Solution Code for the HackerRank Problems I solved
+Contains the My Solution Code for the Coding Problems I solved